 Special holiday season opening times

-I’ve already mentioned the special opening times during Black Friday but also in the run-up to Christmas, a lot of stores open earlier or stay open later at certain dates.
+In the run-up to Christmas, a lot of stores open earlier or stay open later on certain dates.
 Check the Rotterdam Tourism website for more information.

 And then there are a few public holidays on which stores will remain closed: